Fentanyl Withdrawal Symptoms, Timeline & Detox

 – A stable and supportive home environment

-– A safe, drug-free home that is removed from negative influences such as dealers or people who use drugs
+- A safe, drug-free home removed from negative influences such as dealers or people who use drugs

-– They should not live alone, and the people at home should be aware of the detox situation
+- Not living alone and the people at home being made aware of the detox situation

-– They should be highly motivated to recover Detox does not in any way constitute treatment for fentanyl addiction.
+Detox does not in any way constitute treatment for fentanyl addiction.
 People should make arrangements in advance for some kind of treatment to address the reasons behind the substance use.
-Treatment also helps people heal from the mental and physical damage caused by drug use.
-This is the purpose of addiction treatment programs.

 Quitting Cold Turkey

-Stopping fentanyl “cold-turkey” results in a rapid onset of withdrawal symptoms, usually severe.
-The risk of relapse during such a stark withdrawal is high, as the craving to use fentanyl in order to stop the symptoms can be overwhelming.
+Stopping fentanyl “cold turkey” results in a rapid onset of withdrawal symptoms that are usually severe.
+The risk of relapse during such a stark withdrawal is high, as the craving to use fentanyl to stop the symptoms can be overwhelming.
 Going through fentanyl withdrawal cold turkey is not recommended, as it is the most difficult way to stop fentanyl use and is a major driver of relapse.
-Rather, medically supervised detox using medications, counseling support, and symptom management make the experience much easier, safer, and more likely to result in a successful recovery.
+Rather, medically supervised detox uses medications, counseling support and symptom management, making the experience much easier, safer and more likely to result in a successful recovery.

 Tapering off Fentanyl